10. Convenience. No more driving in nasty weather! ‘Nuff said.

 9. Accessibility.
 Online options have offered a level of accessibility to some students who may not have been able to attend our in-person classes or required other supports.

 8. Review.
-Our Zoom sessions can be recorded fairly easily and what a great opportunity to give students some extra access back to remind them what was covered in the session.
+Our online teaching Zoom sessions can be recorded fairly easily and what a great opportunity to give students some extra access back to remind them what was covered in the session.

 6. Flexible hours.
-Though this applies less to classroom teachers, others have found that they can offer more variety in their lesson or class times because they can potentially work at any hour of the day from home.
+Though this applies less to classroom teachers, others have found that they can offer more variety in their online lessons or class times because they can potentially work at any hour of the day from home.
 A big advantage to people with families or other jobs.

 5. Connections.
 It’s a global village and we’ve met so many new students in our online ukulele lessons and classes by being able to be online.
 So many new friends!